LBC-LNBio/pyKVFinder/docs/_sources/plugins/chimerax/index.rst.txt

 Find Cavities
 *************

-The **pyKVFinder** package is integrated into `UCSF ChimeraX <https://www.cgl.ucsf.edu/chimerax/>`_ through a bundle, called **Find Cavities**.
-This bundle allows the user to run pyKVFinder in ChimeraX and visualize the results directly on the ChimeraX viewer.
+The **pyKVFinder** package is integrated into `UCSF ChimeraX <https://www.cgl.ucsf.edu/chimerax/>`_ as the **Find Cavities** tool, available from version 1.9.
+This tool allows the user to run pyKVFinder in ChimeraX and visualize the results directly on the ChimeraX viewer.

 Tool
 ====

-The **Find Cavities** tool is available in ChimeraX starting from version 1.9.
-It can be accessed from:
+The **Find Cavities** tool can be accessed from:

 * ``Tools`` > ``Binding Analysis`` > ``Find Cavities``